splintered-reality/py_trees/py_trees/doc/building_blocks.rst

 Dot Graphs
 ^^^^^^^^^^

-You can render trees into dot/png/svg files simply by calling the :py:function:`~py_trees.display.render_dot_tree` function.
+You can render trees into dot/png/svg files simply by calling the :py:func:`~py_trees.display.render_dot_tree` function.
 There is also an ascii version.

 .. code-block:: python